natesilva/big-config/README.md

 settings.
 For example, you might create a `database.json` file with your database config, and a `redis.json` file with your Redis settings.

-If you need to override some settings, or add additional settings, when running in `production` or `development` mode, add files to those directories.
+If you need different settings when running in `production` or `development` mode, add files to those directories.
 For example, if you put a `database.json` file in the `development` subdirectory, those settings will be **merged with** and override any equivalent settings from the `default` directory.

 In `default/database.json`: